HectorMu/REACTNOTES/README.md

 ### https://reactnodenotesv2.herokuapp.com/

 ### Current objectives to improve the app:
-  1. Join the backend and front end in a single monorepo app
+  1. Join the backend and front end in a single monorepo
   2. Improve the filter section from notes.